apollomoon-ucf/Audio_Sampler_Plugin/README.md

 Continuing development, I added knobs and labels and displayed them on the plugin.
 I attempted to match the placement of the knobs to the plugin layout seen in the previous section.

-(Plugin displaying knobs, labels, and sample load options)
+(Plugin displaying knobs, labels (showing ms but needs to be changed to seconds, and sample load options)
 ![Screenshot_knobs_labels_coded](https://user-images.githubusercontent.com/25870426/125114151-90ecb100-e0b7-11eb-8f0d-fbd6cbc28ead.png)

 Added button to change polyphony of sampler, and ADSR knobs are fully functional.
 Gain knob still needs to be connected to output.